corinnelhh/chatbot/README.md

 #Mission Statement:

 We are trying to create a *simple* chatbot with a basic *sense of self*.
 It will have the following capabilities:

 *Interact on live website

-*Generates original grammatically correct sentences *Can perform basic semantic analysis on user input *Can appropriately answer basic questions regardless of form:
+*Generates original grammatically correct sentences

+*Can perform basic semantic analysis on user input

+*Can appropriately answer basic questions regardless of form:
-  *What is your name?, Who are you?, What are you called?, How s###Stage 1 *Generates original grammatically correct sentences *Knowledge of parts of speech
+  *What is your name?, Who are you?, What are you called?

+*Generates original grammatically correct sentences *Knowledge of parts of speech
   *Understanding of what makes a valid sentence